 8. Car hire

-The car rental business is very lucrative, mainly when you are located in a strategic place, e.g. a city with a significant population, commercial centres, and entertainment joints.
+The car rental business is very lucrative, mainly when you are located in a strategic place, e.g., a city with a significant population, commercial centers, and entertainment joints.

 However, I must point out the fact that a car rental career can be capital and management intensive.
 The vehicles you hire to customers must meet higher safety standards before you can provide them for hire.